-If preferred, Play Cut Preview of a selection can also be performed by holding CTRL (or CMD on Mac) while clicking on the Play button in Transport Toolbar or on the Play-at-Speed button in Transcription Toolbar.
-Note that the normal solid green playback button will show a vertical split when the CTRL (or CMD on Mac) button is held.
+If preferred, Play Cut Preview of a selection can also be performed by holding Ctrl (or ⌘ on Mac) while clicking on the Play button in Transport Toolbar or on the Play-at-Speed button in Play-at-Speed Toolbar.
+Note that the normal solid Play button will show a vertical split when the Ctrl (or ⌘ on Mac) button is held.

 In the image below, our selection started at 1.0 seconds.
 C played the two seconds of audio represented by the overlaid orange arrows.
 There was only only one second of audio between the start of the track and the selection, so only that was played rather than two seconds, then this was followed immediately by the specified one second after the selection.

-Similarly, you can hold CTRL (COMMAND on a Mac) then drag and release in the Timeline to Quick-Play before and after the dragged selection, simulating what a cut would sound like.
-To hear that Cut Preview repeatedly so as to judge it more easily, click CTRL +SHIFT (COMMAND + SHIFT on Mac) then drag in the Timeline.
+Similarly, you can hold Ctrl (⌘ on a Mac) then drag and release in the Timeline to Quick-Play before and after the dragged selection, simulating what a cut would sound like.
+To hear that Cut Preview repeatedly so as to judge it more easily, click Ctrl + Shift (⌘ + Shift on Mac) then drag in the Timeline.

 Play short periods around selections

 The following commands play short periods of audio.
 They were primarily introduced for VI (Visually Impaired) users but will be of benefit to sighted users too:

 Action Shortcut Play short period before selection start Shift + F5 Play short period after selection start Shift + F6 Play short period before selection end Shift + F7 Play short period after selection end Shift + F8 Play short period before and after selection start Ctrl + Shift + F5 Play short period before and after selection end Ctrl + Shift + F7